taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 Types of kernel and compute graph argument.

-- `enumeration.argument_type.i32`: Signed 32-bit integer.
+- `enumeration.argument_type.i32`: 32-bit one's complement signed integer.
-- `enumeration.argument_type.f32`: Signed 32-bit floating-point number.
+- `enumeration.argument_type.f32`: 32-bit IEEE 754 single-precision floating-point number.
 - `enumeration.argument_type.ndarray`: ND-array wrapped around a `handle.memory`.
+- `enumeration.argument_type.texture`: Texture wrapped around a `handle.image`.

 `bit_field.memory_usage`

 Usages of a memory allocation.
+Taichi requires kernel argument memories to be allocated with `bit_field.memory_usage.storage`.

 - `bit_field.memory_usage.storage`: The memory can be read/write accessed by any kernel.
-In most cases, the users only need to set this flag.
 - `bit_field.memory_usage.uniform`: The memory can be used as a uniform buffer in graphics pipelines.
 - `bit_field.memory_usage.vertex`: The memory can be used as a vertex buffer in graphics pipelines.
 - `bit_field.memory_usage.index`: The memory can be used as a index buffer in graphics pipelines.